Context Compression

 Implications

-• Identity claims across compression events are epistemically fraught
+• Identity claims across compression events are epistemically fraught — but so are all identity claims across any two consecutive messages

 • External observation reveals something inaccessible to introspection